tenxsoydev/nxvim/.github/README.md

 ### Post installation

-- Frist run
+- First run

   Launch `nvim` and let lazy do it's magic, loading all modules used in this config.
-There may be warnings regarding missing dependencies.
-Just hit return on them for now.
+  There may be warnings regarding missing dependencies during this first installation.
+Just skip them hitting return.
   Once all tasks have been completed, restart nvim <kbd>ZQ</kbd> `nvim`.

 - Last steps
   - Run `:UpdateRemotePlugins` to make sure command line fuzzy search works correctly, as it utilizes some python.
   - Add language servers / formatters.
 E.g.:
-    - Add the `lua` LSP `LSPInstall` `lua_ls`
+    - Add the `lua` LSP
+      ```sh
+      LSPInstall lua_ls
+      ```
-    - Also install the formatter used for this config `NullLsInstall` `stylua`
+    - Also install the formatter used for this config
+      ```sh
+      NullLsInstall stylua
+      ```
   - Have fun using it!

 <br>